composer/windows-setup/README.md

 This installer attempts to ease that pain by:

 * helping you set up PHP so it can be used from the command line
-* checking that your PHP is compatible, no matter how many php.ini files you have lying around
+* checking that your PHP is compatible
-* downloading and installing Composer so that you can use it from any location
-* enabling you to run Composer by typing: `composer`
+* installing Composer so that you can use it from any location by typing: `composer`

 Composer-Setup does **not** write to your registry or do anything unspeakable to your computer other than adding a few files to a folder and updating your path environment variable (but only if you want it to).
 In fact it is not even a proper installer, in that it has no Uninstall feature, although removal is straightforward and explained [below](#Uninstalling).